The Great and Secret Show: Plot summary

 In 1969, while working in a dead letter office in Nebraska, disgruntled postal clerk Randolph Jaffe discovers hints to a mysterious society known as The Shoal, which ostensibly practises a form of magic only vaguely known as "The Art".
 Jaffe's search eventually brings him to a New Mexico town where he encounters Kissoon, who claims to be the last of the Shoal.
 Kissoon tells Jaffe of the mystical dream sea Quiddity and the islands within it known as the Ephemeris.
 Quiddity, as it turns out, is visible exactly three times to an ordinary human: The first time we ever sleep outside our mother's womb, the first time we sleep beside the one we truly love and the last time we ever sleep before we die.
 However, this simply is not enough for the megalomaniac Jaffe, who wishes to actually visit the dream sea in person and gain control of it.
 Jaffe flees when Kissoon tries to bargain for his body.

 Jaffe later teams up with a scientist named Fletcher to develop a liquid called Nuncio, which can theoretically allow a human to evolve to a state that would enable him to physically reach Quiddity.
 Fletcher realises that Jaffe will only use Nuncio for evil and destroys his laboratory.
 Jaffe arrives and both are exposed to the Nuncio.
-After the two battle each other for a year, their spirits arrive in California, where they rape and impregnate four teenage girls.
+After the two battle each other for a year, their spirits arrive in California and topple into a crack in the earth near the town of Palomo Grove.
+From there, they energise extreme sexual desires into four local teenage girls.
+The four girls seek out various partners in their community and become impregnated.
 One of the girls is infertile and fails to conceive while another kills herself and her child after giving birth.
 The third, Trudi Katz, moves away with her baby Howard, while the fourth, Joyce McGuire, gives birth to twins, Jo-Beth and Tommy Ray.

 Eighteen years pass.
 Howard returns to California after the death of his mother.
 While Jaffe and Fletcher produced offspring to continue their battle, Howard and Jo-Beth instead fall in love after meeting.
-Fletcher and Jaffe are able to escape captivity.
+Fletcher and Jaffe are able to escape their captivity, locked into the crack in the earth.
 Jaffe is able to amass an army of creatures known as Terata using the minds of vulnerable people, and gets his son Tommy Ray on his side as well.
 Howard encounters Fletcher, who explains his heritage to him.
 Fletcher explains Quiddity to Howard, telling him that the Ephemeris contain the Great and Secret Show, but Howard refuses to align with his father.
 Meanwhile, a reporter named Grillo and his friend, Tesla, arrive in town.
 Fletcher is unable to amass his own army of hallucigenia from the mind of dreamers and instead kills himself through immolation, spreading his essence to the people of the town.